CANTUS-Project/api/source/index.rst

-..
-Cantus API documentation master file, created by sphinx-quickstart on Mon Feb 16 23:04:23 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 API for HTTP Access to the Cantus Database
 ==========================================

-Check it out, it's the HTTP method :http:method:`GET` and :http:method:`SEARCH`.

 This is the Application Programming Interface for Cantus database-access projects.
 The 1.x versions will only allow searching and reading the database, though (pending funding) 2.x versions will add